Table of contents

 pod install

-- To update the SDK to the newest version, in Terminal, run
+1. In order to update the SDK to the newest version, in Terminal, run:

 pod update WatchRTC_SDK